MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/New-Item.md

 ### System.Management.Automation.AliasInfo

-The cmdlet returns a **AliasInfo** object when creating a new alias.
+The cmdlet returns an **AliasInfo** object when creating a new alias.

 ### System.Management.Automation.FunctionInfo